 - Letters of Recommendation: Three letters of recommendation are required.
 All letters should be submitted online by the recommenders.
 In addition to evaluating the applicant's scholarly achievements and potential, letters should also address the applicant's maturity, dependability, and potential for teaching.

 - Resume: Include relevant employment, internships and teaching and research experience, awards, record of scholarship and publications.
 This information will assist in consideration for graduate fellowship awards and graduate appointment positions.

 - Personal Statement: This statement of 1000 words or less should describe your academic background and other relevant experience in relation to your academic interests and goals.

-- For international students: TOEFL/IELTS test scores.
-For information about University English Proficiency requirements go here
+- For international and non-native English-speaking applicants: TOEFL/IELTS test scores.
+For information about university English proficiency requirements go here.

-- The School of Art + Design's English Proficiency Standards are higher than the general campus requirements: for Limited Status Admission we require a minimum total TOEFL score of 96 iBT, or a 6.5 IELTS score of 6 or higher in all sub-sections, and for the speak section at least a 7.
+- The School of Art + Design's English proficiency standards are higher than the general campus requirements: for Limited Status Admission we require a minimum total TOEFL score of 96 iBT or a 6.5-7.0 IELTS score.

 Financial Aid and Funding